 This magnificent walking track allows you to meander under the shade of towering Melaleuca trees to observe a distinctly unique wetland ecosystem.

 Also known as paper bark trees, the Melaleuca forest is home to a diverse range of wildlife and plant habitats.
-The trail is one kilometre long, and takes approximately 50 minutes to complete.
+The trail is approximately one kilometre long, and takes approximately 50 minutes to complete.

 Keep an eye out for the tree-top storm debris which embedded itself amongst the tree tops during a wind storm.
 The debris has been up there for more than 20 years, surviving many wet season cyclones.

 As it is an active eco-system, watch your footing as snake sightings are common in this area.
 If you do encounter a snake on the trail, remain still and allow it to pass.
+Try not to startle it and never attempt to pick one up.